mean-expert-official/fireloop.io/SETUP.md

 How to locally setup FireLoop
 ==============

-If you want to start contributing or just because you want to have FireLoop locally installed, then you will need to read the following steps:
+If you want to start contributing or just because you want to have FireLoop installed locally, then you will need to read the following steps:

 ## Clone FireLoop Repo
 First of all you need to clone the FireLoop repository from GitHub.